How to Start Print on Demand Shopify Store

 You should consider your supplier’s shipping policy if you want to give customers free shipping services.

-The best option for this is to absorb shipping cost into product prices or give shipping discount for x amount of orders.
+The best option is to absorb shipping costs into product prices or offer a shipping discount for a certain number of orders.

 Additionally, consider working with suppliers that ship directly to where most of your customers reside.
-If most of your customers are from the US, ensure you’re working with print-on-demand suppliers from the United States or that shipped directly.
+If most of your customers are from the US, ensure you’re working with print-on-demand suppliers from the US or that ship directly.

 8. Place a Test Order